 I've compiled a list of all the IB Diploma Programme schools in the United States and arranged them by state.

 Wow, the world has changed a lot for us old folks who graduated high school in 2010.
 While you can't get your International Baccalaureate (IB) Diploma online, you can take several IB courses online if you are enrolled in an IB World School.

-What are all the IB courses available to take?
-Here's our complete list of all SL and HL classes.
+What are all the International Baccalaureate (IB) courses available to take?
+Here, we give you the complete list of all Standard Level (SL) and Higher Level (HL) IB classes.

-Every IB School is different, so your IB school may not offer all of the IB courses below.
-However, these are all of the classes that IB creates a curriculum and test for.
-There are 56 classes (counting HL and SL separately).
-I have categorized them by the subject categories that IB defines as the six subject groups.
+Every IB school is different, so your own school might not offer all the IB courses below.
+However, these are all the classes the IB has created a curriculum and test for.
+There are in total 57 classes (counting HL and SL separately).
+I have categorized them by the categories that the IB defines as the six subject groups.

-The College Board recently published a new version of The Official SAT Study Guide (2020 edition).
+The most recent edition of the College Board's official SAT prep book is The Official SAT Study Guide (2020 edition).
 What's the book like?
 Is it helpful?
 In this review, I'll break down the strengths and weaknesses of this newest edition of the official guide, discuss how students feel about it, and tell you whether it's ultimately worth buying.

 In the past few years, applying to film school has gotten extremely competitive: top schools like USC's School of Cinematic Arts now boast lower admission rates than the Ivies.
-Simultaneously, the number of film programs has grown—rising from about 300 in 2006 to almost 400 in 2010.
+Simultaneously, the number of film programs has grown—rising from about 300 in 2006 to almost 400 today.

 With so many programs available and so much competition for the top spots, where should you apply?
 In order to help you find the right school for you, I've compiled a list of the best film schools in the US, based on my experience as a film student and actress in LA.